Szybet/sanki/README.md

 6. On the ereader, input your host IP address and port like that: <ip_address>:\<port> for example 192.168.1.1:8766
 7. Sync :)

+### anki-attach
+This tool allows to open koreader and read books directly from sanki.
+Notes:
+- Works only on InkBox OS
+- Don't resize the images with sanki-sync if using this

 ### Installation
 - For Nickel, just extract the zip to the main folder when connecting via usb - **You also need Nickel Menu, Kfmon and Koreader installed ( from the one click package )**
 - For InkBox, extract it to `.apps` folder